vinniekaboom/MailChimp/README.md

 Notes:
 - I wanted to use TestNG but kept it simple using Junit .
 - Need to use tab instead of comma delimitation.
 There were commas in the description bio.
-- Thought about using asserts but for this exercise I didn't.
+- Thought about using asserts but for this exercise I didn't..